Balakalki/outfitbuilder/README.md

   - Items retain their position, size, and style.
   - Layered display of items with absolute positioning.

+  - **Save Outfit**
+  - Save your current outfit layout to `localStorage`.
+  - Automatically restored on page refresh.

+  - **Reset Canvas**
+  - Clears all placed items from the canvas.
+  - Also clears the saved outfit from `localStorage`.

 - **Add to Cart Button**
   - Clicking "Add to Cart" stores all items currently in the canvas.
   - Cart items are displayed in a right-side floating panel.